-- The Ryan Mansion estate property, identified as site O-2 on the Inventory Map, should be has been rezoned as described in the Land Use Element of the 2017 Comprehensive Plan.
-Implemented. - Authorized uses within the Office Campus Area should be have been modified and expanded as described in the Land Use Element.
-Implemented. - In connection with any future development on the northwest corner of Montebello Road and Airmont Road (i.e., A-4 on the Inventory Map): - Access should be along Executive Boulevard only; - The rock walls along Montebello Road and Airmont Road should be preserved; and - As it is located in the area viewed as Montebello's Four Corners gateway (across from Village Hall) and within the recommended Historic and Scenic Roads District, particular attention should be paid to maintaining adequate tree buffers and complying with appropriate landscape and design standards of that District. - Authorized uses within the Planned Industrial Campus area should be have been modified and expanded as described in the Land Use Element: Implemented.
+- The Ryan Mansion estate property, identified as site O-2 on the Inventory Map, has been rezoned as described in the Land Use Element of the 2017 Comprehensive Plan.
+Implemented. - Authorized uses within the Office Campus Area have been modified and expanded as described in the Land Use Element.
+Implemented. - Authorized uses within the Planned Industrial Campus area have been modified and expanded as described in the Land Use Element: Implemented.